Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Gulliver, median income is $53,159 and average income is $62,488.
-This is lower than the Rest of Qld's median income of $53,146 and average income of $66,593.
-By September 2025, estimated median income in Gulliver would be approximately $58,427 and average income $68,681, based on a 9.91% Wage Price Index growth since financial year 2023.
-According to the 2021 Census, incomes in Gulliver rank modestly, between the 23rd and 34th percentiles for household, family, and personal incomes.
-Income analysis reveals that 31.9% of locals (958 people) fall into the $1,500 - 2,999 income category, similar to the surrounding region where 31.7% occupy this range.
-After housing costs, 85.2% of income remains, ranking at the 25th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Gulliver is below the national average.
+The median income is $53,159 and the average income stands at $62,488.
+This contrasts with Rest of Qld's figures where the median income is $53,146 and the average income is $66,593.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Gulliver would be approximately $58,427 (median) and $68,681 (average) as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in Gulliver all rank modestly, between the 23rd and 34th percentiles.
+Income analysis reveals that the predominant cohort spans 31.9% of locals (958 people) with incomes ranging from $1,500 to $2,999, reflecting patterns seen in the surrounding region where 31.7% similarly occupy this range.
+After housing costs, 85.2% of income remains, ranking at only the 25th percentile nationally.

 Frequently Asked Questions - Income